NataliaMetelskaya/hh/README.md

 ## Run tests

-For run tests use ./run.sh simple script or maven command line: mvn verify
+Use simple script for run tests on the  Unix systems:
+  ./run.sh
+Use maven commands for Windows: mvn clean install -Djp.skip=false

+## Additional parameters

-- Use -Djp.threads=3 maven parameter if you want to run all tests in many threads
-- Use -Dconfig.browser=chrome(or firefox) maven parameter if you want to run tests in other browsers
+-Djp.threads=3 			- if you want to run all tests in any threads -Dconfig.browser=chrome		- if you want to run tests in other browsers (chromeor or firefox)

 ## Test results